-Premises Fire Strategy A documented fire strategy for these simple premises is not necessary or required, basic fire procedures documents and fire action notices will suffice.
-Emergency Plan Due to the size and simplicity of the premises, Fire Action Notices when provided will set out suitable and sufficient instruction for premises occupants and there is no need for a more detailed fire safety emergency plan.
-Policies for Vulnerable People and People with Disabilities Arrangements for the evacuation of people with disabilities rests primarily with the residents, possibly with the support of the local authority.
-Policies for the Control of Hot Works: Arrangements for controlling hot works rests primarily with appointed contractors.
+Premises Fire Strategy This premises does not have a design fire strategy document in line with Approved Document B or BS 9991.
+Information on the fire design is included in this fire risk assessment, which is deemed suitable for the premises.
+Due to the size and simplicity of the premises, the Fire Action Notices set out Emergency Plan suitable and sufficient instruction for premises occupants and there is no need for a more detailed fire safety emergency plan.
+Policies for Vulnerable People and People Policies are in place. with Disabilities Policies for the Control Arrangements for controlling hot works rests primarily with appointed of Hot Works: contractors.
 Policies for the Control of Lone & Remote Working Arrangements for lone working or remote working rests primarily with the tenants or contractors.
 Evacuation Regime Adopted in the Premises is by Stay put (Defend in Place) Strategy.
 A 'stay put' policy involves the following approach.
 When a fire occurs within a flat, the occupants alert others in the flat, make their way out of the building and summon the fire and rescue service.
 If a fire starts in the common parts, anyone in these areas makes their way out of the building and summons the fire and rescue service.
 All other residents not directly affected by the fire would be expected to 'stay put' and remain in their flat unless directed to leave by the fire and rescue service or if smoke and heat begins to affect them.
 Fire Evacuation Drills Are not required because the premises operates a stay put regime and the residents are familiar with the access and egress routes and the fire safety information provided to them is sufficient under the circumstances.
-Fire Safety Information Has not been provided on a fire action notice at the building entrance (see significant findings and action plan for further details).
-Location of Log Book There was a fire log book on site which contains some relevant fire safety records.
-Any shortcomings are listed in the action plan.
+Fire Safety Information Is provided on the fire action notice at the building entrance.
+Is provided to tenants / residents via information included in their lease hold or free hold agreements or in tenant hand books.
+Location of Log Book There was no fire log book available to the assessor.
 Fire Alarm Response Personnel Are not required at this premises.
-Fire Action Notices Are in need of improvement (See significant finding action points).
-Building Information Packs (BIPS) / Premises Information Boxes (PIBs) Not required for this simple premises.
+Fire Action Notices Are posted in prominent locations throughout the premises.
+A notice is provided at the building entrance.
+Building Information Packs (BIPS) / Premises Information Boxes (PIBs) No premises information box was noted on the day (Refer to the action plan in this report).
 Arrangements to ensure BIPs/PIBs are maintained and updated at regular intervals Are not in place.
 Refuse and Waste Collection Refuse is collected and held inside the premises in designated waste rooms.
 Designated Smoking Points Designated smoking points are not required at this premises.
-FS Provisions for Refuse and Waste Collection Bin rooms, waste compactor rooms and waste storage/collection rooms are provided with: 60 minute fire resisting construction.
+FS Provisions for Refuse and Waste Collection 6O minute fire resisting construction.